skip to Main Content

 Even dogs who are not prone to shedding may shed a lot when under stress, whether acute short-term stress or long-term stress.
 I’ve seen dogs who shed massive clumps of hair when around new people or animals.

 Other dogs may shed more when they’re under stress from noise, separation, or at the vet or groomer.
-Of course, you can’t always avoid those situations, but giving your dog the right tools to support their mental well-being and reduce anxiety can help to prevent excess shedding.
+Of course, you can’t always avoid those situations, but giving your dog the right tools to support their mental well-being and reduce anxiety can help prevent excess shedding.
 Not to mention, helping your dog with anxiety is important to their overall health and happiness.

-For more info on identifying your dog’s stressors and treating their anxiety, see my anxiety resource page
+For more info on identifying your dog’s stressors and treating their anxiety, see my anxiety resource page.

 6. Keep Your Dog Hydrated